yoked-llama-243/1300-bakery-dev/README.md

 ### Goal and Value of the Application

-The application is the menu for a bakery, meant to show what items the bakery makes to users who want to gain access to this information.
-Users can use this menu to learn more about their options of time, have a more personal view even when within the bakery, or as a basis before they call and start ordering.
+The application is a bakery menu.
+Users can use this menu to learn more about their options ahead of time, have a more personal view even when within the bakery, or as a basis before they call and start ordering.
 Because this menu is customisable, users can filter what items are displayed, and in what order, to get a better grasp of what they'd want to order from this bakery in a quick and easy way.

 ### Usability Principles Considered